 Neglect warning signs include lack of basic hygiene, appropriate clothing, food, and medical care.
 The elder person may be unkempt, have an odor, bedsores, sudden unexplained weight loss, or dehydration.
 The person may also be left unattended or in bed without proper care.
 Their home or environment may be dirty, cluttered, in disrepair, lack heating, water, electricity, and appropriate appliances.

-With any type of abuse there are also some warning signs not directly related to the victim.
+With any type of abuse there are also some warming signs not directly related to the victim.
 These may include actions of the caregiver such as isolating the victim, being verbally or physically aggressive, or frequenting financial institutions.

 Elder Abuse Reporting